 C_OpenSession

-CK_DEFINE_FUNCTION(CK_RV, C_OpenSession)( CK_SLOT_ID slotID, CK_FLAGS flags, CK_VOID_PTR pApplication, CK_NOTIFY Notify, CK_SESSION_HANDLE_PTR phSession );
+CK_DECLARE_FUNCTION(CK_RV, C_OpenSession)( CK_SLOT_ID slotID, CK_FLAGS flags, CK_VOID_PTR pApplication, CK_NOTIFY Notify, CK_SESSION_HANDLE_PTR phSession );

 C_OpenSession opens a session between an application and a token in a particular slot. slotID is the slot’s ID; flags indicates the type of session; pApplication is an application-defined pointer to be passed to the notification callback; Notify is the address of the notification callback function (see Section 5.16); phSession points to the location that receives the handle for the new session.